$0 Northern Territory Adoption Quick-Start Checklist

 Relationship Status

 The Adoption of Children Act 1994 expresses a preference for couples who are married or in a de facto relationship.
-Critically, you must have been in a recognized relationship for at least two years at the time the adoption is finalized (not just at the time you apply).
+Married or de facto couples generally need to have been in a recognized relationship for at least two years at the time the adoption is finalized (not just at the time you apply).

 Can a single person adopt in the NT?

 Technically, yes — but the bar is high.
-Single applicants may only be approved in "exceptional circumstances," and these cases are typically limited to situations where the child is already known to the applicant and adoption is clearly in the child's best interests.
+Single applicants may be approved in "exceptional circumstances."
 Single parenthood is not, by itself, a disqualifying factor, but it is not the expected pathway.
-The practical reality is that almost all successful NT adoptions involve couples.

 What about same-sex couples?